TimiLin01/BellaBeat_Case_Study/README.md

 <a id="3">[3]</a> Bumgardner, W. "Why Your Fitbit Active Minutes Mean More Than Your Steps [2020-06-23]." https://www.verywellfit.com/why-active-minutes-mean-more-than-steps-4155747 <br />
 <a id="4">[4]</a> Semanik, P., Lee, J., Pellegrini, C. A., Song, J., Dunlop, D. D., & Chang, R. W. (2020).
 Comparison of physical activity measures derived from the Fitbit Flex and the ActiGraph GT3X+ in an employee population with chronic knee symptoms.
 ACR Open Rheumatology, 2(1), 48-52. https://onlinelibrary.wiley.com/doi/full/10.1002/acr2.11099 <br />
 <a id="5">[5]</a> U.S. Department of Health and Human Services.
 2015–2020 Dietary Guidelines for Americans. https://health.gov/our-work/nutrition-physical-activity/dietary-guidelines/previous-dietary-guidelines/2015
+<a id="6">[6]</a> American Heart Association website.
+All About Heart Rate (Pulse). https://www.heart.org/en/health-topics/high-blood-pressure/the-facts-about-high-blood-pressure/all-about-heart-rate-pulse <br />
+<a id="7">[7]</a> Centers for Disease Control and Prevention (CDC).
+Target Heart Rate and Estimated Maximum Heart Rate. https://www.cdc.gov/physicalactivity/basics/measuring/heartrate.htm

 ## Appendix
-For whole sql code, check the txt files.
+For whole SQL code, check the txt files.